 * Provide regular clinical supervision to mental health coordinators

 The post holder will work with considerable autonomy, within professional guidelines and the overall framework of Children and Families Services' policies and procedures.
 The role will be fully clinically supervised and supported by a Consultant Clinical Psychologist alongside management from Social Care service managers.
+About you

 * Educated to doctoral level training in Clinical/Counselling psychology (or its equivalent for those trained prior to 1996), including specific models of psychopathology, clinical psychometrics and neuropsychology, as accredited by the BPS/HCPC.